akraemer007/what_exactly_are_we_turning_down_for_again/README.md

 <img src="images/cci_smoothing.png" height=60%, width=60%, alt=“cci_smoothing”\>

+Below, months with sad No. 1 Billboard hits are represented with purple lines.
+Dates when national tragedies occured are highlighted below.

 <img src="images/cci_sad_flagged.png" height=60%, width=60%, alt=“cci_sad_flagged”\>

 My model resulted in an r-squared of .77.

 # Future improvements

 - Try other economic indicators outside of the CCI
 - Put interactive web-app online
+- Discover why *The Macerena* was so popular

 # Acknowledgements
 First of all, thank you to all of the students, instructors, and staff at [Galvanize](https://www.galvanize.com/austin).
 I learned an incredible amount in three months.
 Also, thank you to the following data scientists for inspiration for the project.